agapoli89/Matuzalki/README.md

-# Website creates for Fundacja Pomocy Zwierzętom "Matuzalki"
+# This is a website creating for Fundacja Pomocy Zwierzętom "Matuzalki"

 ## Technologies: React, SCSS.